braincorp/robustus/README.md

 * virtualenv
 * pytest (for testing)
 * boto (for amazon s3, will be installed automatically into robustus env)
+* rsync (to download/upload cache to samba/ftp/http servers)

 ### Usage
 First you need to create virtual environment.